jmfrancklab/jmfrancklab.github.io/_includes/welcome.md

-The Franck lab is a brand new lab at Syracuse University.
+A new and exciting lab at Syracuse University, consisting of a [PI](People.html#john-m-franck), the first class of two graduate students, and three motivated undergraduates.
 Research in the Franck lab is highly interdisciplinary, but also extremely accessible to students from a variety of backgrounds.
 We employ a mix of synthetic tools, biochemistry, analytical chemistry, and chemical physics.

 Our goal:
 ---------